 How should a sales process look?

-This is a sales process that we apply, and adjust accordingly, to each project in SALESDOCk.
-It might work for your type of business, as it’s quite general.
+This is a sales process that we apply and adjust to every project in SALESDOCk.
+It might work for your type of business, too.
 Give it a try:

 In the picture, you can see defined sales process stages with formalized milestones.

 To get from stage 1 (mutual interest) to stage 2 (discover), you need to know the person’s need and the reason they started talking to you.
-Plus, you need to understand whether they’re allowed to use a solution like yours, as well as being sure you know all the remaining items from the sales methodology BANT, like budget, authorities and time.
+Plus, you need to understand whether they’re allowed to use a solution like yours, as well as be sure you know all the remaining items from the sales methodology BANT, such as budget, authorities and time.

 Once you know everything, you can move to stage 3 (discover).
 The same logic applies to the rest of the process.
 As you can see, we are not talking about providing demo calls or holding meetings with customers.
 Those are just actions that don’t necessarily mean that you moved forward at all.

-When you have all the stages put together and written down, you will have a complete overview of what is going to happen and when.
+Once you have all the stages written down, you will have a complete overview of what is going to happen and when.
 Having this overview, you can easily get from reactivity to proactivity.
 What do we mean by that?